 The limits on eligible Tier 3 capital per Article 82 of the Delegated Regulation are the only restrictions on available own funds to meet the SCR.
-Total available Tier 3 own funds to meet the SCR are £20.5m.
-The eligible Tier 3 own funds to meet the SCR is reduced to £15.3m due to the limit of 15% of the SCR, a reduction of £5.2m.
-This leaves total eligible own funds to meet the SCR of £170.7m.
+Total available Tier 3 own funds to meet the SCR are £28.6m.
+The eligible Tier 3 own funds to meet the SCR is reduced to £16.0m due to the limit of 15% of the SCR, a reduction of £12.6m.
+This leaves total eligible own funds to meet the SCR of £180.7m.

-The eligible own funds over SCR ratio is 166.9% as at 30 June 2020 compared to 138.6% at 30 June 2019.
-The temporary increase in the solvency cover ratio has been driven by the increase in assets unable to be offset by a commensurate increase in liabilities as the expected claims catch-up discussed in Section E1.2 cannot be fully recognised within the PTP projections to the contract boundary.
-The additional assets will then be utilised to pay for the claims catch-up.
-The claims catch-up is anticipated to take a prolonged period, and hence under Solvency II the Company are unable to recognise all of the future liabilities that are expected to arise, although the increase in the SCR ratio is expected to reverse as the claims catch-up takes place during 2020-21.
+The eligible own funds over SCR ratio is 169.2% as at 30 June 2021 compared to 166.9% at 30 June 2020.
+The solvency cover ratio remains high compared to levels witnessed at June 2019 due to the increase in assets, from members paid premiums, being unable to be offset by a commensurate increase in liabilities as the expected claims catch-up discussed in Section E1.2 cannot be fully recognised within the PTP projections to the contract boundary.
+The additional assets are expected to be utilised to pay for the claims catch-up.
+The claims catch-up is anticipated to take a prolonged period, and hence under Solvency II the Company are unable to recognise all of the future liabilities that are expected to arise, although the increase in the SCR ratio is expected to reverse to nearer historical levels as the claims catch-up takes place during 2021-22.
+With the lockdown restrictions significantly reduced, but with high numbers of reported cases in the UK, the situation remains unclear and there continues to be material levels of uncertainty about the forthcoming reporting period.